 The Town owns 28 acres of Town Forest.
-This is forested land at the peak of Owl's Head.
-In 2014 the Town secured grants from the United States Department of Agriculture via the US Forest Service Community Forest Program and the Vermont Housing and Conservation Board.
-These grants will allow Dorset to expand its Town Forest.
-The expanded Town Forest will consist of nearly 280 acres, including Owls Head and its lower slopes.
-This effort will establish a permanent public access to Owls Head and this portion of Dorset's high country.
+This is forested land at the peak of Owl's Head, this is forested land at the peak of Owls Head and the Town has the desire to expand this forest.
 It is accessible by various foot trails.
 The Town also owns 115 acres on Dorset Hill which includes the Freedley Quarry.